lkirkwood/netdox/docs/arch.md

 ![Diagram illustrating the need for the exclusive parameter](docs/exclusive.svg)

-On the other hand, a plugin that provides information about Kubernetes pods.
-Therefore even if the node's DNS names are also part of the superset for a proxy server, implying that they are the same machine, the two can be distinguished.
+On the other hand, what about a plugin that provides information about Kubernetes pods.
+This plugin knows better than DNS which domain names will resolve to it.
+The plugin should mark this node exclusive, and its ID will instead be only the DNS names it was created with.
+That way, even if its superset matches another node, the two can be distinguished.

-This node can still merge with soft nodes with supersets that are the same as (or a subset of) its own.
+This node can still merge with soft nodes with supersets that are in its ID.